 “See the world.
 It’s more fantastic than any dream made or paid for in factories.
 Ask for no guarantees, ask for no security.”
 R. Bradbury

-I’ve actually been travelling ever since I was a child, as my family used to go on holidays a lot, so I’ve been lucky enough to visit quite a few countries by now: 30 from Slovenia to be exact.
+The other day I was thinking about how much of the world I’ve already seen, so this one is going to be a rantish think piece with some of my reflections on travelling.
+I’ve actually travelled a lot ever since I was a child, as my family used to frequently go on holidays, so I’ve been lucky enough to visit quite a few countries by now: 30 from Slovenia to be exact.
 I’ve also had the privilege of living abroad during my studies, in both Sweden and England, so I figured it would be nice to keep track of my travels in a post to get a broader sense of how much of the world I’ve already seen so far.
 This is the post, along with some of my deep thoughts about travelling, which are honestly a bit of a rant.
 Also, I like to collect postcards as souvenirs when I travel and you can see my current travel wall with a scratch map below:

 The countries I visited as a child will probably never get covered on this blog, as what photos there are must be lost in space somewhere by now and I don’t remember all of them clearly, but all of my independent travels will be up, as soon as I clear my ever increasing backlog. 🙂